simonmcmanus/jasmine.async/README.md

-	Allows jasmine.async to be used in Node.js and jasmine-node
+	Allows jasmine.async to be used in Node.js as an NPM module.

+#Install:

+		npm install jasmine.async

+#Usage:

 	var AsyncSpec = require('jasmine.async')(jasmine);